 A cat can help itself in cleaning and grooming.
 It is born with the skills.
 But it still requires a lot from your side.
 You need to help your cat in grooming in a scheduled manner for their healthy skin.
 But every action has side effects.
-Same way, grooming too causes hair loss.
+Same way, grooming too causes hair loss in cats

 Self-grooming of a cat involves licking.
 It licks its fur coat and skin with its tongue.
 The tongue of a cat is rough.
 That is how it licks away all the dirt away.
 The rough tongue brushes away the parasites, dead debris, dead hair and all types of irritants.

 But the stickiness of the saliva can cause hair to fall in the areas where the cat is licking.
 This causes hair loss in cats.
 It is still not in that high amount to make the skin bald.
 But when the cat continuous to do this grooming then the problem occurs.
 That part of the skin starts becoming balder.
 Even if the hair starts growing, it is of very poor quality.
 Also, excessive hair loss can cause other problems.
 Your cat might be licking these hairs and this ingestion causes hairballs.
 The stomach cannot digest these hairs and cough out the hairballs.

 If your cat is overdoing it, you need to consult the vet.
 There must be some issue with your kitten.

 Of course, the food and its nutrients play an important role.
 For the health of your cat, you should feed it with the best food.
 A healthy cat will lead to a healthy fur coat.
 If your cat does not get an adequate amount of nourishment, then the hair growth will be of poorer quality.